nnehome/nnehome.github.io/docs/source/index.rst

 .. _top:

-This website provides a guide for and the code of the neural net estimator (NNE) (`paper`_).
+This website provides a guide for and the code of the neural net estimator (NNE) (Wei and Jiang 2023, `SSRN link <https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3496098#>`_).
 NNE exploits machine learning techniques to estimate existing econometric models.
 It is a simulation-based estimator and provides an alternative to simulated maximum likelihood or simulated method of moments.
 It offers sizable computational and accuracy gains in suitable applications.

 Below, we describe an `overview`_ of NNE, its `step-by-step procedure`_, and the `applicability`_ to marketing/economics problems.